ncatlab/nlab-content/pages/6/4/7/1/1746/content.md

 =--
 =--

-By a **generalized cohomology theory** is usually meant a contravariant functor on a [[homotopy category]] satisfying all abstract properties of [[ordinary cohomology]], except possibly for the dimension axiom.
-For more on this see at
+By a **generalized cohomology theory** is usually meant a [[contravariant functor]] on a [[homotopy category]] satisfying all abstract properties of [[ordinary cohomology]], except possibly for the dimension axiom, whence one also speaks of *extraordinary cohomology*.
+For more on this see at:

 * **[[Whitehead-generalized cohomology]]**.

   (and for the dual concept see at _[[generalized homology]]_).

 But there are more general generalizations of the concept of ordinary cohomology, too.
-For instance there is also
+For instance there is also:

 * [[nonabelian cohomology]]